zentyal/zentyal/docs/en/user/mail.rst

 :guilabel:`Postmaster address`:
   The postmaster address by default is aliased to the root user but it could be setted to any account, belonging to the managed virtual mail domains or not.

-  The account is intended to be a standard way to reach the administrator of the mail server.
+  This account is intended to be a standard way to reach the administrator of the mail server.
   Automatically-generated notification  mails will typically have his reply address set to 'postmaster@domain'.
 :guilabel:`Maximum mailbox size allowed`:
   In this option you could indicate a